Ry-C123/Ry-C123.github.io/part2.md

 <img src="images/SPEEDY.PNG?raw=true"/>

 Here, as stellar magnitude increses, the fainter they get.
 This means, that most tranients up to 19th magnitude (the noise limit of GOTO prototype images) would be found.

+---

+Alright, so now we have an optimal image subtraction algorithm that can find transients down to the noise limit of the image in real-time.
+We now enter the meat of the final problem.
+Image subtraction was originally developed on very few and reltively small images, a person could scour them in an evening and pick out the interesting finds.
+GOTO, however, takes 100s of images every night and each of those images are huge!
+Even a team of 50 people would take years to look through all the images taken in one night.
+This means, spotting residuals in the subtracted image needs to be automatic.
+Luckily a tool called [SExtractor](https://www.astromatic.net/software/sextractor/) (seriously called that) already does this exact job.
+The problem with automation is that false posotives slip through, so human inspection is still needed.
+Again this was always doable with smaller images with roughly 100:1 false positives per real transient; GOTO on the other hand, is closer to 10,000:1 becuase of the sheer size of the images.
+The magnitude of the problem meant we needed to implement machine learning to filter out false posotives in the subtracted data!